-The General Meeting of Shareholders will be asked to approve the following appropriation of the FY19 net result: an amount of EUR 850 million to be paid out as dividend and the remaining amount of EUR 635 million to be added to the other reserves.
+The General Meeting of Shareholders will be asked to approve the following appropriation of the FY22 net result: an amount of EUR 1,000 million to be paid out as dividend and the remaining amount of EUR 433 million to be added to the other reserves.

 The Company can only make payments to the shareholders and other parties entitled to the distributable profit in so far as (1) the Company can continue to pay its outstanding debts after the distribution (the so-called distribution test), and (2) the shareholders' equity exceeds the legal reserves and statutory reserves under the articles of association to be maintained (the so-called balance sheet test).
 If not, the Company's management shall not approve the distribution.
-Preliminary tests carried out by management in October 2019 revealed no indications that the proposed distribution of dividend will not be possible, but these tests have to be finalized (and management has to approve the distribution) prior to the actual payment of the dividend.
+Preliminary tests carried out by management in October 2021 revealed no indications that the proposed distribution of dividend will not be possible, but these tests have to be finalized (and management has to approve the distribution) prior to the actual payment of the dividend.

-5. NON-CURRENT LIABILITIES
+6. NON-CURRENT LIABILITIES

 The non-current liabilities consist of the shareholder loan related to the acquisition of the range, supply and production activities.
 The interest percentage on the loan is 0.85%.
-Of the original amount of EUR 2,000 million, EUR 500 million will be repaid each year in September.
-The balance due will be repaid September 2021.
+Of the original amount of EUR 2,000 million, a balance of EUR 500 million remains as current liability, which is repaid September 2021.

-6. CURRENT LIABILITIES
+7. CURRENT LIABILITIES

-Current liabilities mainly relate to the current portion of long-term debt with Interogo Holding AG (EUR 500 million, interest rate 0.85%) and short term loans with Interogo Holding AG (EUR 486 million).
+Current liabilities mainly relate to the current portion of long-term debt with Interogo Holding AG (EUR 500 million, interest rate 0.85%) and short term loans borrowing with Interogo Holding AG (EUR 1,178 million).

-7. OFF BALANCE SHEET ASSETS AND LIABILITIES
+8. OFF BALANCE SHEET ASSETS AND LIABILITIES